CS109Group67/lendingclub/Strategy.md

 ## 2. Key Variables Driving Investment Decisions

 The modeling has revealed the most likely key variables that should power the investment decisions: those which have significant coefficients across the distinct classification and regression models.
 These form the subset for our investment strategy formulation.
-This will aid interpretation and understanding at the loss of likely only mimimal investment efficacy.
+This will aid interpretation and understanding for the investor at the loss of minimal investment efficacy.

-### Top 10 Key Variables:
+**Top 10 Key Variables**: